BUY / ORDER THE BOOK

-NB: I have no firm plans for more stories about Owen and Nathan.
+The first part of this two-part series is called The Dating Game.
+I have no firm plans for more stories about Owen and Nathan.
 The Marrying Kind has a definite happy ending, so please consider their story complete for now.

 Nathan glanced surreptitiously at Owen sitting beside him as Jack and Simon spoke their vows.
 Jack’s voice was quiet but sure, and Simon’s rang out clearly over the assembled crowd.

 Owen’s gaze was fixed on the couple, and his eyes were suspiciously bright.
 As Nathan watched, Owen cleared his throat and wiped what Nathan assumed was a tear out of the corner of his eye.

 Nathan suppressed a smile and turned his attention back to the groom and groom.
 So much for Owen’s protests that he didn’t see the point in weddings and that they were outdated, pointless events that were stupid even for straight couples unless they were religious.
 Even if he didn’t believe in the principle of marriage—gay or otherwise—it was nice to see he wasn’t totally immune to the emotion of the occasion.
 Nathan was going to enjoy taking the piss out of Owen later.
 But in the meantime, he reached for Owen’s hand and squeezed.
 Owen squeezed back.